UN-Task-Team-for-Scanner-Data/reproducibility-project/project-content/meeting-minutes.md

 -   Review proposed OKR changes to structure goals for the year
 -   Discussion on "Open material for price statistics" guide
+-   Discussion of an example that could serve as a proprietary to open guide

-### Meeting Minutes
+### Notes

-#### OKRS (Objectives and Key Results)
+-   Team reviewed and agreed to proposed changes to the OKRs with 3 KRs for one objective:

--   Team reviewed and agreed to OKR framework changes.
-Key challenge of how to measure was discussed.
-For growth for instance (KR3), its hard to measure as the demoninator (if we use a ratio) is tough to agree to (not all conference presentations are research materials).  , but discussed best way to measure progress in our context.
--   Aiming for a specific number of papers may be easier to estimate.
+   -   Key challenge of how to measure was discussed.
+For growth for instance (KR3), its hard to measure as the demoninator (if we use a ratio) is tough to agree to (not all conference presentations are research materials).
+Aming for a specific number of papers may be easier to estimate.
    -   Next steps include the discussions on how to measure each Key Result.

-#### Overview on open material for price statistics
+-   Team discussed the *Overview on open material for price statistics* page:

--   3 sections: generic (software for official statistics), software specifically for price statistics (needs to be on hosted on CRAN etc.), and older/inactive projects
+   -   Article is made up of 3 sections: generic (software for official statistics), software specifically for price statistics (needs to be on hosted on CRAN etc.), and older/inactive projects.
+Actual packages are included, i.e. to make the list, it needs to be installable (not code used to produce analysis).

-    -   Resources for reproducibility

--   Code used to produce analysis vs actual packages.
-To make the list, it needs to be installable

--   This should be a living document - would fall under longer term task team maintenance
+   -   This should be a living document - would fall under longer term task team maintenance.

--   Question: Will we be contacting owners of packages, including outdated ones, to let them know their work is being included on this list?

-    -   Likely no as too time consuming/too much labour involved in sending emails

-    -   But there are in built features with technology like CRAN so that owners can see who uses their package
+   -   Infeasible to keep package owners notified that we included their package on the list.
+CRAN and other repos already let owners know who uses their packages.

-    -   Can also add caveats around suing these packages, esp. old/outdated ones on the page (maybe a disclaimer)
+   -   Caveats around using packages, esp. old/outdated ones on the page (e.g. with a disclaimer) makes the list useful.

-    -   And depends on target audience - likely technical anyway (licences attached)

-    -   Can also do things/push best practice of making software citable to help increase awareness
+   -   The list is intended to advocate best practice of making software citable to help increase awareness

--   Claude shared another resource to add to the page <https://unece.github.io/OSS/>

-    -   May help to give guidance on how to consume these resources

-    -   **Action item: Steve will include in page**

--   **Action item: team to add comments**

-    -   Can add to the PR or send a message, and then Steve can merge the page once feedback has been incorporated , <https://github.com/UN-Task-Team-for-Scanner-Data/reproducibility-project/blob/other-open-projects/docs/reproducibility-guidance/open-material.qmd> (aiming for Thursday)

-    -   Steve will send link to page
+   -   Team to review draft PR by end of week

 #### Example from ONS